-We are not a PEST control service, but in some cases we are able to remove a possum from a roof space PROVIDING there is an appropriate sized tree in which to place a possum box so the animal can be "re homed" within 50 metres of where it was first located.
+We are not a PEST control service, but in some cases, we are able to remove a possum from a roof space PROVIDING there is an appropriately sized tree in which to place a possum box so the animal can be "re homed" within 50 metres of where it was first located.
 There is a modest charge for this service and the provision of a possum box.
-You can call Rob or Prue Sinclair on 0401555901 between the hours of 8am to 8pm.
+You can call Rob or Prue Sinclair on 0401555901 between the hours of 8 am to 8 pm.

 LIVING WITH POSSUMS

-With increased development of our suburbs, the original quarter acre blocks are fast disappearing along with trees and native vegetation.
-This environment sustained our native species in particular the ringtail and brushtail possum.
+With the increased development of our suburbs, the original quarter acre blocks are fast disappearing along with trees and native vegetation.
+This environment sustained our native species, in particular, the ringtail and brushtail possum.
 Possums would utilize hollows in tree trunks or shrubs to build their nests to provide them with safe and sustainable living conditions.
-With the proliferation of subdivision of average house blocks, this environment is becoming scarce, so possums opportunistically, will reside in roof spaces, under eaves or in garages, where they will come in to conflict with humans, often resulting in the relocation and or death of the animal.
+With the proliferation of subdivision of average house blocks, this environment is becoming scarce, so possums opportunistically will reside in roof spaces, under eaves or in garages, where they will come into conflict with humans, often resulting in the relocation and or death of the animal.

 This doesn't have to be the case if each householder was encouraged to place a possum box in an appropriate tree on their property, then the possum could be trapped by a licensed animal rescuer and relocated into the box.